-Trustee issues including personal contact, clarification, redirection, request for an apology, reprimand, censure and or other sanctions as per board motion:
+If the Board determines that a Trustee has breached this Code of Conduct, the Board may impose one or more of the following sanctions; progressive approach to sanctions will be considered when dealing with Trustee issues including personal contact, clarification, redirection, request for an apology, reprimand, censure and or other sanctions as per board motion:

-- (a) Censure of the Trustee. - (b) Barring the Trustee from attending all or part of a meeting of the Board or a meeting of a committee of the Board. - (c) Barring the Trustee from sitting on one or more committees of the Board, for the period of time specified by the Board. - (d) Removal of the Chair or Vice-Chair of the Board or Committee.
+a) Censure of the Trustee.

+- b) Barring the Trustee from attending all or part of a meeting of the Board or a meeting of a committee of the Board. - c) Barring the Trustee from sitting on one or more committees of the Board, for the period of time specified by the Board. - d) Removal of the Chair or Vice-Chair of the Board or Committee.